ZeroPrime9/Nmap_ToolK1t/README.md

 See the [CHANGELOG.md](CHANGELOG.md) file for Version history and changes.

 ## Issues
-For Non-Kali users, The allignment of the text is found to be a problem.
-A new repositary will be made in time for using this tool without any problem.
+There are some known issues found in machines in linux distributions other than Kali, an update is planned for the purpose of fixing these issues.

 ## Authors:

 * **Zero_Prime9** - *Initial work* -(https://github.com/ZeroPrime9)

 ## Donation:
 Any type of donation would be accepted, Working on an Open Source tool requires a lot of time and dedication.
-So if you are willing to share $1 or more it would be really appreciated https://www.paypal.me/fz2050
+So if you are willing to share $1 or more it would really be appreciated https://www.paypal.me/fz2050